thingselliotprograms/GroupRun/README.md

 Users have a streamlined calendar running entry module derived from the https://fullcalendar.io/ opensource module.
 <img src="https://github.com/thingselliotprograms/GroupRun/blob/master/siteimages/runningcal2.png" width="100%" />

-For each group a user joins / creates, they can view the group's calendar, displaying every members runs in a simple format:
+For each group a user joins / creates, they can view the group's calendar, displaying every member's runs in a simple format:
 <img src="https://github.com/thingselliotprograms/GroupRun/blob/master/siteimages/groupcal.png" width="100%" />

 Instant messaging between all members of the group is achieved using the SocketIO (https://socket.io/) npm module: